deepbsd/AcquireCo/README.md

 4:50pm Friday:  I got the landing page sorta done and have a header working.
 I guess I need to work on the schema and the individual company view now and flesh that out...

+9:50am Saturday: I am on a new branch new called updateSchema.
+Since the schema, as I'm calling it, can affect all aspects of the app, I'm working on it on a different branch.
+So far, the individual company listings are starting to use tables.
+This should be okay for now.
+I think I can get it done by Sunday COB...

 TODO:

 * Okay, I'm gonna have to address the schema issue and make Smallcompany show some more information, which is going to ripple through